 But user experience isn’t the only reason why you should be designing mobile-friendly websites.
 Google is rolling out their mobile-first indexing update, which states that websites that load and appear better on mobile devices will rank higher on search results pages than those that don’t.
 In other words, having a mobile-friendly website is vital for boosting the SEO of your law firm’s website.

 Tools We Recommend: Google Mobile-Friendly Test

-Your website’s loading speed is another important SEO ranking factor.
+Your website’s loading speed is another important law firm SEO ranking factor.
 A slow-loading site can frustrate your visitors and spoil their browsing experience.

 And guess what?

 It could also lead to them bouncing off your website, which would mean that you might lose a potential client.
 This is especially true for mobile users as data speeds could fluctuate and this can lead to longer loading times for your site if it’s heavy.